digital-fabric/modulation/README.md

 5.seq(:fib)
 ```

-### Accessing a module from nested namespaces within itself
+### Accessing a module's root namespace from nested modules within itself

 The special constant `MODULE` allows you to access the containing module from
-nested namespaces.
-This lets you call methods defined in the module's root
+nested modules or classes.
+This lets you call methods defined in the module's
-namespace, or otherwise introspect the module.
+root namespace, or otherwise introspect the module.

 ```ruby
 export :await, :MyServer